fbpx

 Tip

-It’s important to remember that if your gas unit limit is set below the gas needed to conduct a transaction, the transaction will be canceled, but you won’t be refunded the gas fee.
+It’s important to remember that if your gas unit limit is set below the gas needed to conduct a transaction, the transaction will be cancelled, but you won’t be refunded the gas fee.
 This is so that the miner, who put in the necessary effort to complete your transaction, will be compensated even if the transaction did not go through.

 Why are Gas Fees so Expensive?